Glencore

 Kamoto Copper Company (KCC)

 KCC operates two open pit mines and one underground mine in the Lualaba Province, producing copper cathode and cobalt hydroxide.
 In 2025, KCC produced 188,700 tonnes of copper and 22,900 tonnes of cobalt.
-The operation is a joint venture between Glencore (75%) and the DRC state mining company Gécamines (25%).
+The operation is a joint venture between Glencore (75%) and the DRC state mining company Gécamines, with the DRC state also holding an interest through the KCC structure.

 In early 2026, Glencore finalised the KCC land access package with Gécamines, unlocking life-of-mine extensions, productivity improvements, and a pathway to approximately 300,000 tonnes per annum of copper production.
-This expansion is central to Glencore's stated ambition to become one of the world's largest copper producers, targeting 1 million tonnes annualised by end of 2028 and approximately 1.6 million tonnes by 2035.
+This expansion is central to Glencore's stated copper growth ambition, targeting 1 million tonnes annualised by end of 2028 and approximately 1.6 million tonnes by 2035.

 Mutanda Mining